In this Article

 Health Tips for a Breastfeeding Mother, Unborn Child, and Newborn Baby

 If you find out that you are pregnant while you are still breastfeeding your infant, there is nothing to be anxious about.
-Just following a few simple tips will help ensure that the infant, your unborn baby, and you are all healthy and well.
+Just following a few simple tips will help ensure that your infant, your unborn baby, and you all stay healthy and well.

 It is important to eat well and plan your diet properly to ensure that your daily nutrition requirements are fulfilled.
 You have to nourish not just yourself, but two other growing individuals at the same time.
 Besides eating a balanced diet, you must take a prenatal vitamin and add at least 500 calories to your daily dietary intake.
 This is because the foetus will need at least 300 calories to grow adequately.
 The rest is essential to prevent any interruption in your milk supply for your infant.

 Your energy levels are likely to be much lower than it would be during a regular pregnancy.
 This is because your body is involved in nurturing a foetus while it is also nourishing a newborn.
 This will result in double the effort on your part, and you will be prone to fatigue without doing much.
 Resting well will help you cope with it all much better.